MitocGroup/recink/README.md

 Also Travis integration and caching out of the box ;)

-> The project was started to cover the needs of [Deep Ecosystem](https://github.com/MitocGroup/deep-framework)
+> The project have been started to cover the needs of [Deep Ecosystem](https://github.com/MitocGroup/deep-framework)

 # Prerequisites